cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 This document aims to define operators for cloud-native applications in the context of Kubernetes and other container orchestrators.

 ### Target Audience / Minimum Level of Experience
-This document is intended for application developers, Kubernetes cluster operators and service providers (internal or external) - who want to learn about operators and the problems they can solve.
-It can also help teams already looking at operators to learn when and where to use them to best effect.
-It presumes basic Kubernetes knowledge such as familiarity with Pods and Deployments.
+This document is intended for application developers, Kubernetes cluster operators and service providers (internal or external) - who want to learn about Operators, and the problems they can solve.
+It can also help teams already looking at Operators to learn when and where to use them to best effect.
+It presumes basic knowledge of Kubernetes, such as familiarity with Pods and Deployments.

 ## Foundation
 Kubernetes and the success of other orchestrators, has been due to their focus on the main capabilities of containers.